dazinator/dazinator.github.io/source/_posts/2015-11-04-automating-android-unit-test-apps-xamarin-like-a-pro.md

 ## Shortcomings of Running these tests

 Naturally, you may be thinking how do you now run these tests?
-Well by default you have to manually run.
-Starting the tests project in VS should deploy the APK to your Android device, and launch the app, which then shows a UI, and you must click buttons on said UI to run the various tests that you want to run MANUALLY.
+Well by default you have to manually run them.
+This is an app.
+Starting the tests project in VSis like starting any other Android application - it should deploy the APK to your Android device, and launch the app, which then shows a UI, and you must click various buttons on said UI to run the various tests that you want to run MANUALLY.

 ## An enormous pain in the ass..

-This ofcourse, is a rediculous way forward and we need to get these automated ASAP.
+This ofcourse, is a rediculous way forward and we need to get these automated ASAP!

 ## The short answer

-The short answer, is that we need to take a few steps to get these tests automated.
+The short answer, is that we need to take a few steps to get these tests automated..
+Read on..

 ## Step 1 - The NuGet Package